awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 If you specify targets using IP addresses, you can route traffic to an instance using any private IP address from one or more network interfaces\.
 This enables multiple applications on an instance to use the same port\.
 Note that each network interface can have its own security group\.
 The load balancer rewrites the destination IP address before forwarding it to the target\.

 For more information about allowing traffic to your instances, see [Target security groups](target-group-register-targets.md#target-security-groups)\.

+## IP address type<a name="target-group-ip-address-type"></a>

+When creating a new target group, you can select the IP address type of your target group\.
+This controls the IP version used to communicate with targets and check their health status\.

+Network Load Balancers support both IPv4 and IPv6 target groups\.
+The default selection is IPv4\.
+IPv6 target groups can only be associated with dualstack Network Load Balancers\.

+**Considerations**
++ All IP addresses within a target group must have the same IP address type\.
+For example, you can't register an IPv4 target with an IPv6 target group\.
++ IPv6 target groups can only be used with `dualstack` load balancers with TCP or a TLS listeners\.
++ IPv6 target groups only support IP type targets\.

 ## Registered targets<a name="registered-targets"></a>